 One of the worst things an analyst can do is to fall so totally in love with their own interpretation of incomplete data that they are blind and deaf to any further information.
 I may very well be guilty of this error elsewhere in this collection, but I was not guilty of it regarding this matter.
 Or at least not then.

 I could not believe that Rowling had suddenly changed her mind as to just what the former Professor’s part in the adventure of Harry Potter and the Dark Lord entailed.
 She had known what he was up to from the beginning of the story arc.
 Consequently, most of the information that was necessary for us to unravel the line of his actions and motivations which we had been shown to that point must have already been present in the text, despite Rowling’s thick overlay of moonshine and misdirection.

 In this particular case, the biggest point to keep in mind was that the whole Snape-under-suspicion premise was a fanon creation.
-Rowling may have chosen to deploy it herself later, but she had obviously not chosen to deploy it then.
+Rowling might have chosen to deploy it herself later, but she had obviously not chosen to deploy it then.

 The fact that the fandom spent three years building fanfic castles in the air and using that premise as the foundation did not make it a valid argument for interpreting what Rowling had actually given us to work with in canon.
 Up to the opening of HBP Rowling had never invoked that premise.
 She clearly did not support it.
 And I was not going to make a blood sacrifice of common sense in order to clutch it to my bosom or let it stand in the way of my trying to unravel the ramifications of what she did write in attempting to figure out what was going on.